ShahadAlkamli/GNR-Algorithm/README.md

 ---

 ## 📜 License

-This code is provided for academic and research purposes.
+This repository is provided for **academic and research purposes only**.